In 1892,timber baron James E. Henry bought 100,000 acres of virgin timber in Northern New Hampshire and began clear-cutting the White Mountains.

 In the early years of the United States, woodsmen in Northern New England burned huge quantities of wood to make pit-charcoal.
 Eventually, brick kilns replaced the pit method of charcoal making.
 Henry and his sons set up kilns in the clear-cut areas and made large amounts of charcoal, then used for heating and cooking in city slums.

 In Tall Trees, Tough Men, Robert Pike recounts how James E. Henry was ready to leave Zealand and move to Lincoln.
 He owned an entire mountain he wanted to sell.
-A hotel company was planning to build a resort – the Mount Washington Hotel -- facing the timber baron’s mountain.
-Henry offered to sell the mountain, but his price was too high and the hotel company refused.
+A hotel company planned to build a resort – the Mount Washington Hotel — facing the timber baron’s mountain.
+Henry then offered to sell the mountain, but he asked too much and the hotel company refused.

 “All right,” said Henry.
 “Then I’ll put up some charcoal kilns and burn every tree in sight.”
 He sent in a crew of men to start cutting trees and hauling bricks.
-The hotel company feared a clear-cut mountain covered with smoky charcoal kilns would spoil their venture, and paid the timber baron what he asked for.
+The hotel company feared a clear-cut mountain covered with smoky charcoal kilns would spoil their venture.
+It paid the timber baron what he asked for.

-Henry took his money and left, quite pleased his bluff succeeded.
+Henry then took his money and left, quite pleased his bluff succeeded.